 After gaining some replies from Tweeters on the other side of the pond, the penny finally dropped for Mora.

 He added: “Well, Mark.
-I believe the origin of “Sha-mon” comes from the late great Michael Jackson when he combined “Come” & “On” to make “Sha-mon’.
+I believe the origin of “Sha-mon” came from the late great Michael Jackson when he combined “Come” & “On” to make “Sha-mon’.

 Now those in the USA know what Eddie Hearn was referring to when he said, ‘Shamone Muthaf—a! in his Leigh Francis parody voice.

-I’m just not sure Sky will ever want to hear him say it again after being forced to apologize.
+I’m not sure Sky will ever want to hear him repeat it after being forced to apologize.